msp360/MSP360-PSModule/README.md

 ## Examples

-Here is an example of a couple popular requests to start working with our PowerShell module:
+Here is an example of a couple of popular requests to start working with our PowerShell module:

 ```powershell
 Get-Command -Module msp360